Multivariate analysis of short time series in terms of ensembles of correlation matrices: Introduction

-In the next section, we shall present briefly the characteristics of data ensembles and the correlation matrices we can obtain.
-This will also serve to fix notation.
-Next we will present basic results obtained from supersymmetric calculations to derive the formula for correlated Wishart ensembles with arbitrary correlations.
-We analyze the special case of block-wise correlated subsets of time series and then compare these results with numerical calculations where we restrict the block situation to two blocks.
-Note that the bulk of the spectra will be well-described by the analytics while the outliers will only be approximated as the analytic result we present is for large $N, \; T$ with a fixed ratio $\kappa = N/T$ and independent time series.
-Finally we give some conclusions and an outlook to applications that are under way.
+In the next section, we describe in detail the construction of the ensemble.
+In the following section, we will present basic results obtained from supersymmetric calculations to derive the formula for correlated Wishart ensembles with arbitrary correlations.
+We treat in some detail the case of constant correlation Wishart matrices including the zero correlation case that provides the unbiased a priori hypothesis to which experimental data can be compared to obtain clarification of the data.
+In situations where average correlations are important, one can also use correlated matrices as a priori hypothesis.
+We compare numerics with the result obtained from supersymmetric calculations.
+Here, we will also discuss the differences between the proposed random choice selections resulting in dependencies and completely independent choice for which plenty of analytical results are known.
+As block structures are important, at least in econophysics, we analyze the special case of block-wise correlated subsets of time series.
+We compare the supersymmetric results with numerical calculations where we restrict the block situation to two blocks of different size and block-wise constant correlations.
+We see that the bulk of the spectra is well-described by the analytics while the outliers will only be approximated as far as their average position is concerned.
+The shape is different as the analytic result we present is for independent time series with large $N, \; T$ and a fixed ratio $\kappa = N/T$.
+Finally, we give conclusions and an outlook.